nijo-tan/EE-Emerge-2020-LightFight/README.md

 ## About the Project
-In this project is to develop a game that is enjoyable for people of all ages.
+This project is to develop a game that is enjoyable for people of all ages.
 We really wanted something that would be highly entertaining from ages 5 all the way up.
 With that in mind we decided to focus on identifying something that could generate just a few seconds of fun and then capitalizing on that.
 This result is LightFight.
 5 minutes of button smashing, rainbow strobing fun.

 LightFight is a two player competitive game that has users smashing buttons as fast as possible in a race to the finish.
 The game is centralized around a common "Control Light" that changes color randomly.
 Each user presses a corresponding button based on the color of the Control Light.
 Each time a user correctly presses a button they are awarded a point.
 Each time a user presses the incorrect button they lose a point.
 Correct button presses are Indicated by a flashing "Progress Light".
 Each Progress light remains on after a total of 5 correct presses.
 Once all of an individual's Progress Lights are lit the associated player wins.